StackVista/stackstate-docs/configure/security/authentication/service_tokens.md

 107484341630693 | my-service-token |            | [stackstate-power-user]
 ```

+### Delete service tokens

-Deleting the Service Token is now possible using the `delete` command, and passing the ID of the Service Token as an argument:
+A Service Token can be deleted using the `sts service-token delete` command.
+Pass the ID of the Service Token as an argument.
+For example:

 ```bash
 > sts service-token delete 107484341630693